amgrubb/BloomingLeaf/NODE-README.md

 	b) In terminal (or cmd on Windows) type the following command:

 	1. `cd` to the folder `../BloomingLeaf/leaf-analysis/.` (path of the directory containing both app.js and temp folder).
-This step is required, the tool will not work if Step 2 is executed outside the `leaf-analysis` folder.

 	2. Type `node app.js` in terminal.